flydelabs/flyde/README.md

 ## License

-Everything needed to run a Flyde file is _MIT_ licensed.
+Everything needed to run a Flyde file is _MIT-licensed_.
 That includes:

 - `@flyde/core`
 - `@flyde/resolver`